This Strawberry Shortcake Cake is an easy twist on the classic dessert with layers of moist vanilla cake, juicy strawberries and fluffy whipped cream!

 - 2 tsp vanilla extract

-10. To make the strawberries, wash them and cut the stems off, then slice them.
+- Wash the strawberries, cut the stems off, and slice them.

 - Serving Size: 1 slice